 - 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
-A compaction layer is not expected on this site.
-Some surface crusting of salts may be present due to fluctuation of water table. - 12.
+A compaction layer is not expected on this site. - 12.
 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):